The 11th CLUNES BOOKTOWN FESTIVAL is now scheduled for Saturday, 6th and Sunday, 7th May 2017. Pop the dates in your planner.

 Trader sites are intended specifically for books or related products.
-Enquiries for next year’s 11th Clunes Booktown Festival on Saturday 6th & 7th Sunday May 2017 should be sent to our trader stalls management team: Administrator Jane Cox and CEO Richard Mackay-Scollay via firstname.lastname@example.org
+Enquiries for next year’s 11th Clunes Booktown Festival on Saturday 6th & Sunday 7th May 2017 should be sent to our trader stall manager via email@example.com

-Our Artistic Director, Ailsa Brackley du Bois, is responsible for selecting and programming speakers, author talks, performers, entertainers and biblio-artists.
-Expressions of interest will be considered for the 2017 Festival from Monday, 1st August 2016 through until Monday, 14th November 2016.
-Any unsolicited expressions of interest must occur during that period.
+Regarding the selecting and programming of speakers, author talks, performers, entertainers and biblio-artists: expressions of interest will be considered for the 2017 Festival from Monday, 1st August 2016 through until Monday, 14th November 2016.
+All unsolicited expressions of interest must occur during that period.
+Applications to participate can be sent to firstname.lastname@example.org

 The 2017 Festival will be curated around a set theme and submissions will be considered within the context of their relevance to that theme, as well as in relation to quality, demographic needs and programming constraints.
 The 2017 theme will be announced in late July 2016.